-levalbuterol - inhalation solution, Xopenex (cont.)
+levalbuterol pre-mixed solution - inhalation, Xopenex (cont.)

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Need help identifying pills and medications?